MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-overview.md

 -   The Data file and Log folder locations.
 By default, these are C:\Program Files\Microsoft SQL Server\MSSQL10.MSSQLSERVER\MSSQL\Data or C:\Program Files\Microsoft SQL Server\MSSQL10.MSSQLSERVER\MSSQL\Log as appropriate to the SQL Server defaults.

 > [!IMPORTANT]
-> If TCP/IP is disabled on a remote server that is hosting the SQL Server database, Setup will not be able to connect to the SQL Server database.
+> If TCP/IP is disabled on a remote server that is hosting the SQL Server database, Setup won't be able to connect to the SQL Server database.
 To resolve this issue, enable TCP/IP on the remote server.

 Ensure that SQL Server Reporting Services has been correctly installed and configured.
 For more information about how to install and configure SQL Server Reporting Services, see [SQL Server Installation (SQL Server 2014)](/sql/reporting-services/install-windows/install-reporting-services-native-mode-report-server?viewFallbackFrom=sql-server-2014).
 For more information about how to install and configure SQL Server 2016 Reporting Services, see [SQL Server Installation (SQL Server 2016)](/sql/reporting-services/install-windows/install-reporting-services-native-mode-report-server).

 For additional information to help you properly plan your SQL Server configuration in support of Operations Manager, see [SQL Server Design Considerations](plan-sqlserver-design.md).

 ## Next steps

-- To deploy the Windows agent from the Operations console using the Discovery Wizard, review [Install Agent on Windows Using the Discovery Wizard](~/scom/manage-deploy-windows-agent-console.md)
+- To deploy the Windows agent from the Operations console using the Discovery Wizard, review [Install Agent on Windows Using the Discovery Wizard](~/scom/manage-deploy-windows-agent-console.md).

-- If you would like to manually install the Windows agent from the command line or automate the deployment using a script or other automation solution, review [Install Windows Agent Manually Using MOMAgent.msi](~/scom/manage-deploy-windows-agent-manually.md)
+- If you would like to manually install the Windows agent from the command line or automate the deployment using a script or other automation solution, review [Install Windows Agent Manually Using MOMAgent.msi](~/scom/manage-deploy-windows-agent-manually.md).

-- If you would like to install the Nano Server agent from the command line or automate the deployment using a script or other automation solution, review [Install Agent on Nano Server](manage-deploy-windows-agent-nano.md)
+- If you would like to install the Nano Server agent from the command line or automate the deployment using a script or other automation solution, review [Install Agent on Nano Server](manage-deploy-windows-agent-nano.md).

-- To deploy the agent to UNIX and Linux computers from the Operations console using the Discovery Wizard, review [Install Agent on UNIX and Linux Using the Discovery Wizard](~/scom/manage-deploy-crossplat-agent-console.md)
+- To deploy the agent to UNIX and Linux computers from the Operations console using the Discovery Wizard, review [Install Agent on UNIX and Linux Using the Discovery Wizard](~/scom/manage-deploy-crossplat-agent-console.md).